YodaTheCoder/COVID-19-Cake/README.md

 Mixed up another batch of buttercream as above and applied a liberal coating to the cake, then smoothed it out to make a perfect base for the fondant icing.
 Neglected to take a photograph of this step :|

 Got 3 packs of [red Renshaw icing](https://www.lakeland.co.uk/15456/Renshaw-Ready-to-Roll-Coloured-Icing---250g-Red) and smushed them all together, rolled them out to between 3-5mm thick.
-Follow the instructions on this [Cupcake Jemma](https://www.youtube.com/watch?v=z3WKpb_OxA8) video.
+Following the instructions on this [Cupcake Jemma](https://www.youtube.com/watch?v=z3WKpb_OxA8) video.

 Considered afterwards that maybe 1 pack would have been enough...